aosedge/aos_servicemanager/doc/config.md

                     "minimum": 0,
                     "default": 25
                 },
-                "maxAlertsPerMessage": {
-                    "description": "Indicates how many alerts of each type may contains in one monitoring message", "type": "integer",
-                    "minimum": 0,
-                    "default": 10
-                },
                 "netnsBridgeIP": {
                     "description": "Specifies netns bridge subnet to count as local traffic.
 Should be set if netns bridge subnet is changed", "type": "string",